Furuhata Ninzaburō: Looks and mannerisms

-The character is said to have been based on the fictional character LAPD lieutenant Columbo.

 Shintaro Imaizumi

 The character of Shintaro Imaizumi (今泉 慎太郎 Imaizumi Shintarō), portrayed by Masahiko Nishimura, is the bumbling, inept sidekick of Furuhata.
 Imaizumi tends to be quite childlike and very passive.
 Imaizumi somewhat resembles Charlie Brown in personality.

 His character not only acts as comic relief, but acts as the Watson to Furuhata's Sherlock Holmes.
 Through his naïveté and ineptitude, Imaizumi often falls for the red herrings left by the killer and comes to the conclusion that the murderer intended.
 Furuhata then scolds Imaizumi, explaining why he shouldn't have jumped to such a conclusion.
 Thus, he acts as a sounding board for Furuhata to explain his theories and as a proxy for the viewing audience.

 Furuhata can be mean to Imaizumi.
 He is often visibly annoyed by Imaizumi's incompetence and often hurls insults at Imaizumi or gives Imaizumi demeaning tasks.
 Furuhata constantly slaps Imaizumi on his forehead.

 Imaizumi still lives with his grandmother and counts knitting, magic tricks and flower arrangement among his hobbies.
 He loves meat-stuffed peppers, his favorite movie is Grease, his favorite group is ABBA, his favorite Golden Half member is Eva, and his favorite song is Dancing Queen.

 In season 2, Shintaro Imaizumi featured in a series of 7 minute skits which aired after the main "Furuhata Ninzaburo" episode.